-My approach to research is theoretically informed by the school of American Pragmatism (and in particularly the work of James Carey).
-It concerns two discrete fields of experience:
+My approach to journalism and communications is theoretically informed by the school of American Pragmatism, and by the work of James Carey.
+My research concerns two discrete fields of experience:

-- The application of theories emerging from Information Science to professional journalism as practiced, and;
+- The application of informational theories to professional journalism as practiced, and;

 - The praxis I developed as a trainer in online research at the BBC (2004-2008).